4GeeksAcademy/machine-learning-content/07-1d-ml_deploy/deploy-model-using-flask-and-heroku.md

 ## Deployment using Heroku

-You should already have an account on Heroku, but if you don't. go ahead and create your account at 'https://www.heroku.com'.
+You should already have an account on Heroku, but if you don't, go ahead and create your account at 'https://www.heroku.com'.
 Let's make sure we also have the following before deploying to Heroku:

 1. Gunicorn handles requests and takes care of complicated things.
-Download gunicorn to our virtual environment.
+Download gunicorn to your virtual environment.
 You can use pip to download it.

 ```bash
 pip install gunicorn